ahly24/latin102-04/translation3.md

 ## C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly in 3-4 sentences.
 Italicize Latin words when citing them.

 1. *Regis stercus* acts as a predicate subject relation.
-This relation allows for a sentence to be complete because every sentence needs a subject and predicate. *Regis* informs readers that the sentence will be about a king and *stercus* describes the subject's filth.
+This relation allows for a sentence to be complete because every sentence needs a subject and predicate. *Regis* informs readers that the sentence will be about a king and *stercus* describes the subject's filth. ❌ **The verb *purgo* is a little unusual: it can take *two* direct objects!**
 2. *Creta insula* is an example of a hyperbaton because it is a noun adjective relation.
-The relation enhances the sentence because it switches the proper order of noun-adjective "for poetic effect" (*Wikipedia*). *Creta* is the adjective and *insula* is the noun so it would generally be *insula creta.* I briefly learned about this word in philosophy because Plato had described it to be an inversion of natural word order.
+The relation enhances the sentence because it switches the proper order of noun-adjective "for poetic effect" (*Wikipedia*). *Creta* is the adjective and *insula* is the noun so it would generally be *insula creta.* I briefly learned about this word in philosophy because Plato had described it to be an inversion of natural word order❗️ **Nice!**

+❌ **Please include a translation of the passage.**